Junior Kindergarten Class Overview

 We understand the importance of helping the Junior Kindergarten children develop a positive self-concept by increasing their independence.
 Children in the Junior Kindergarten class are given age-appropriate responsibilities such as setting the table for meals and serving their own food, helping prepare their items for rest time, maintaining the classroom environment, and taking care of classroom pets.

 The junior kindergarten program at Creative Scholars is designed to support the child’s intellect, creativity, and ability to work with others that will help them become innovative, considerate, and engaged individuals ready to enter kindergarten with confidence.

-Snacks and an organic lunch are included in the cost of tuition.
+Snacks are included in the cost of tuition.